w3f/Grant-Milestone-Delivery/evaluations/substrate-core-polywrapper_1_alxs.md

       9 |   injectExtension(

 ```
-Docker compose file build and tests successfully with `yarn build` and `yarn test`.
+For `rpc-wrapper`, Docker compose file build and tests successfully with `yarn build` and `yarn test`.